There are so many compounds with benzene rings. Benzene rings are called aromatics, and compounds with a benzene ring are aromatic compounds.

 In addition to alkylation, the Friedel-Crafts reaction is also used for acylation.
 This is called the Friedel-Crafts acylation reaction.

 In the Friedel-Crafts acylation, acyl halides are used as reagents.
 The addition of a Lewis acid, AlCl3, allows the Friedel-Crafts reaction to proceed.
-The reaction mechanism by which the electrophilic agent is formed is as follows.
+The reaction mechanism for the formation of an electrophilic agent is as follows.

-Acyl cations are formed as electrophiles.
-Thereafter, the electrophilic aromatic substitution proceeds as follows.
+An acyl cation is generated as an electrophilic agent.
+Subsequently, the electrophilic aromatic substitution proceeds as follows.

 For Friedel-Crafts acylation reactions, the reaction mechanism is simple if you understand what we have discussed so far.
-The reaction mechanism is the same, with the only difference being the use of acyl chloride compounds as reagents.
+The reaction mechanism is the same, and the only difference is the use of an acyl chloride compound as a reagent.

 -Friedel-Crafts Acylation with Acid Anhydride